mcb419/js/README.md

 # MCB 419 javascript libraries

-If needed for your MCB 419 assignment or project, you can include the libraries listed below by adding them to your html header like this:
+If needed for your MCB 419 assignment, you can include the libraries listed below by adding them to your html header like this:

 ```html
 <head>